 Universities who are interested in a free university partnership with Parker Dewey can get started by completing this form where schools can request a custom landing page.
 Some of the benefits of universities partnering with Parker Dewey include:

 - A custom landing page with university branding

-- Data access about student utilization of the platform.
+- Data access about student/alumni/employer utilization of the platform.